 Safeguarding arrangements in respect of children and adults who may be at risk continue to be developed in line with the policies and procedures of the Catholic Church in England and Wales.
 On 27 May 2016 the Archdiocese was informed that it had been selected by the Independent Inquiry into Child Sexual Abuse to be one of two case studies as part of their investigation into the Catholic Church as one of several organisations being investigated.
 This notice was later confirmed by being published on the Inquiry's website later that day.
 At this stage it is too early to estimate the financial implications of the Inquiry, other than to note that considerable expenditure on legal costs to respond to its demands for information may be anticipated over the period of the Inquiry, which is likely to last several years, since its scope appears to cover the period since 1945.
 It is unfortunate that these costs are likely to have to be borne by the Trust as the Inquiry has made it quite clear that there will be no payments forthcoming from Government sources to meet these costs, nor as far as it is currently understood, are these costs recoverable from Insurers since they do not arise from any claim for wrongdoing.
 In view of the uncertainty regarding quantum it is intended that these costs will be reflected in the accounts of the year in which they are incurred.
-The costs to the Archdiocese incurred in 2016 are disclosed in note 7.
+The costs to the Archdiocese incurred in 2017 are disclosed in note 7.
+In 2018 these costs are expected to be considerably higher since the Public Hearing at which the Diocese is to appear is scheduled for November 2018.